Mavericks beat Pacers 112-103 behind big game from Porzingis

 TIP-INS

-Mavericks: Doncic, averaging 28.8 points per game, sat out again with a right ankle sprain. … J.J.
+Mavericks: J.J.
 Barea sprained his left ankle in the second quarter and did not return.
 He had three points in nine minutes.

 Pacers: T.J.
 Warren, averaging 18.1 points per game, was sidelined due to concussion protocol.
 Warren hit his head on the floor in Saturday’s home loss to the New York Knicks. … The teams play again March 8 in Dallas.